-We rely on co-manufacturers to provide us with a portion of our production capacity, in particular with our RTD products.
-Our co-manufacturers have been integral in the development of these products, and we have recently in-housed the sales and marketing efforts concerning these products.
-Failure by us to maintain our relationship with these co-manufacturers or failure to successfully in-house our sales and marketing efforts for these products could adversely affect our operating results.
-The terms of our co-manufacturing agreements vary, and some of these arrangements are short-term or based on purchase orders, others commit us to purchases over a number of years.
-Volumes produced under each of these agreements can fluctuate significantly based upon the product's life cycle, product promotions, alternative production capacity, and other factors, none of which are under our direct control.
-The terms of an anticipated long-term agreement with our broker are currently being negotiated in the context of historical arrangements, about which there are certain disagreements.
-Any dispute with our broker could result in litigation in the future.
+We rely on co-manufacturers to provide us with a significant portion of our production capacity, in particular with our RTD products, and certain suppliers to supply various components of co-manufactured products, such as dairy and aluminum cans, and to a lesser extent our at-home coffee products, such as whole bean and ground bagged coffee.
+Our co-manufacturers have been integral in the development of our products, and we have recently in-housed the sales and marketing efforts concerning RTD products.
+Failure by us to maintain our relationship with our co-manufacturers or failure to successfully in-house our sales and marketing efforts for these products could adversely affect our operating results.
+The terms of our co-manufacturing agreements vary, and some of these arrangements are short-term or based on purchase orders, while others do and will in the future commit us to significant purchases over a number of years.
+Volumes produced under these agreements can fluctuate significantly based upon the product's life cycle, product promotions, alternative production capacity, and other factors, none of which are under our direct control.
+The terms of an expired agreement with our broker are currently being negotiated in the context of historical arrangements, about which there are certain disagreements.
+Any dispute with our broker could result in further litigation in the future.
 An adverse outcome to any such dispute could harm our business.